-Pencahayaan Alami Gereja Era Arsitektur Romanski 800 - 1100
+Pencahayaan Alami Gereja Arsitektur Romaneski

 Between 800 and 1100 AD, the Romanesque style introduced heavy, fortress-like churches with small, deeply set windows.
 The thick stone walls admitted only narrow shafts of light, creating pockets of illumination that emphasized altars and relics.